How to use diagonal lines in photography composition for dynamic photos

 Dividing a photo with diagonal lines

-There are two ways that diagonal lines can divide a photo.
+Two ways that diagonal lines can divide a photo are:

 • When diagonal lines intersect each other they create points of interest at the intersection.
 It’s ideal to place the focal point of the image at an intersection, because our eyes are naturally drawn to the intersection of two lines.